3 Employee Reward and Recognition Trends for 2023

 2. Company Empathy Will Increase in Importance (Case in Point: Gas)

-Consider using learning and development (L&D) content to show folks how to create efficiencies in their use of fuel.
+Consider using continuous learning and development (L&D) content to show folks how to create efficiencies in their use of fuel.
 Rallyware’s Performance Enablement Platform (PEP) helps you design L&D content and automate their flow to the workforce based on triggers like personal goals and weekly achievements.
-Regardless of the technological specifics – which you can always investigate more by requesting a demo – the fact is that you can use L&D content to show the workforce that you empathize with the high fuel prices; that there are ways to ease their fuel usage numbers; and that gig work as a whole can be made easier.
+Regardless of the technological specifics – which you can always investigate more by requesting a demo – the fact is that you can use L&D content to show the workforce that you empathize with the high fuel prices; that there are ways to ease their fuel usage numbers; and that gig economy growth as a whole can be made easier.

 Though there’s not much you can do about higher gas prices, you can show up – and show the workforce that you care.